 Pour the oats and sugar into an ovenproof dish of 15 x 24cm and combine.
 Add the banana mixture, and lastly the milk.
 Stir to ensure the ingredients are distributed evenly.
 Sprinkle a little extra Demerara sugar on top.

-Bake in the oven for 45 minutes, until all the liquid has absorbed.
-Serve warm, with sliced fresh banana and maple syrup.
-Sprinkle with walnuts or pecans for some extra crunch if you like, and serve immediately.
+Bake in the oven for 30-45 minutes, until the liquid has mostly absorbed.
+Serve warm, with milk poured on top and extra maple syrup.
+Sprinkle with dried coconut or nuts for some extra crunch if you like, and fresh or roasted fruits.